keab93/IaC_Project/README.md

 ## Azure Cloud Shell

-After placing the user management container images in ACR and updating variables.tf with correct image names, you can deploy the infrastructure using Azure Cloud Shell:
+After placing the user management container images in ACR and updating variables.tf with correct image names, registry addresses and configurations, you can deploy the infrastructure using Azure Cloud Shell:

 ```bash
 git clone https://github.com/keab93/IaC_project.git